mkj-is/AppCenterSwiftUI/README.md

 # App Center Client for iOS, macOS and tvOS in SwiftUI

 Native client for [VS App Center](https://appcenter.ms) on Apple platforms.
-For simplying app installation for mobile QA teams and internal builds for developers.
+For simplying app installation for mobile QA teams and distributing internal builds.

 This app was made as an experiment for learning SwiftUI and testing [my implementation of uni-directional data flow/architecture](https://github.com/mkj-is/Elementary).